kentor/www.kentor.dev/posts/2015-03-17-testing-react-and-flux-applications-with-karma-and-webpack.md

 });
 ```

-That's all there is to busting the `require` cache.
+That’s all there is to busting the `require` cache.
 Now modules are cached
-within each test case, but aren't in between.
+within each test case, but aren’t in between.
 Stores, actions, and dispatchers
 are all isolated between tests.

 ### Testing the Actions/Stores Boundary